An inclusive social action project providing opportunities for young people to engage in conservation

 Applications to take part in Keeping it Wild are currently closed however the programme is being delivered across three years and applications will be open to London Youth members in summer 2019.

-If you are in individual young person aged 16 and over and would like to take part in Keeping it Wild by running your own social action project then please visit the V-Inspired.
 To find out about the wider opportunities of Keeping it Wild please visit London Wildlife Trust’s site.

 If you’d like to register your interest in taking part or would like to learn more about the project, contact Robbie Cheyne, Youth Action Delivery Officer – Robbie.Cheyne@londonyouth.org